Conventional Mortgage in FloridaConventional mortgages are flexible to meet your down payment and term needs.

 About Conventional Financing

-Conventional financing is a great option to use when purchasing your new home.
+A conventional mortgage in Florida is a great option to use when purchasing your new home.
 It’s the only way you can avoid any form of mortgage insurance by putting down at least 20%.
 That will keep your payment to a minimum by eliminating the monthly mortgage insurance and upfront funding fee you incur when using an FHA, USDA or VA financing.
-However conventional is still a great option with less money down.
+However conventional financing is still a great option with less money down.
 You can buy with as little as 3% down if you are a first time home buyer. with anything less than 20% down you will have private mortgage insurance, also known as PMI.
 Conventional financing is also available for manufactured housing with some different limitations.
 Additionally you can build a new home with conventional financing.
 Currently the maximum loan limit for conventional financing is $640,200 for a single family home for most counties in the United States.

 Credit Score and Conventional Home Loans

 Your credit score is a very important factor with conventional financing.
-We can go down to 600 but the impact on your interest rate can vary substantially between a 600 credit score and 760.
+The minimum credit score is 620 but the impact on your interest rate can vary substantially between a 620 credit score and a 760.
 Rate will be affected incrementally at various credit thresholds and loan to value ratios (how much you are putting down).
-Additionally if you aren’t putting 20% down, mortgage insurance rates are affected by credit scores.
-Conventional mortgages used to be more strict in regards to seasoning for bankruptcies, short sales and pre-foreclosure but it now has a 2 year seasoning requirement.
+Additionally if you aren’t putting 20% down, private mortgage insurance rates are affected as well.
+Conventional mortgages can be more strict when it comes to seasoning for bankruptcies, foreclosures, and short sales, but some exceptions apply when extenuating circumstances can be documented.

 Private Mortgage Insurance